kiwi2kiwi/Hebbian/README.md

   - connection between two neurons
   - can be depolarized by either of it's two neurons (bi-directional)
   - has a threshold.
-If the depolarization from its adjacent neurons surpasses the threshold, it will depolarize the other neuron after a delay that is corresponding to the 3D distance between it's two neurons
+If the depolarization from its adjacent neurons surpasses the threshold, it will depolarize the other neuron after a delay that is corresponding to the 3D distance between it's two neurons.
+Somehow looks like a ReLU activation function.
   - has a cooldown during which it cannot be depolarized again
   - if it's depolarized frequently within a time period, it's threshold for depolarization is lowered
   - after each image input, the threshold of every Axon is increased to simulate "Forgetting".